 As well as regular analysis features from Nicholas, the site hosts many guest posts from successful game developers.
 You might want to check out the ongoing series of development diaries from mobile developer Spilt Milk Studios, while if you’re thinking of seeking funding for your company, our 50 Questions about Venture Capital series is a must-read.

 You can get GAMESbrief delivered straight to your inbox – subscribe to our email service for free and get a daily or weekly news and information bulletin.
 You can also subscribe to our RSS feed, follow us on Twitter or even Like the site on Facebook.

 Nicholas helps people and companies understand the place where games meet the Internet.
 He has written about it in several books, and host regular masterclass sessions on specific topics about self-publishing.
 If you’d like Nicholas to work with you more directly, he would love to talk to you about your business.
 Drop him an email, or learn more about consultancy.

-Nicholas is Non-Executive Director at nDreams, the development studio established by Patrick O’Luanaigh to create accessible games with compelling storylines for new and under-served market segments.
+Until late 2014, Nicholas was Non-Executive Director at nDreams, the development studio established by Patrick O’Luanaigh to create accessible games with compelling storylines for new and under-served market segments.
+He continues to advise them as a consultant.
 The studio is currently working with Sony on an unnamed project.

 He was chief executive at GameShadow, which started life as a piece of technology that automatically keeps a gamer’s software updated with the latest fixes, patches and free updates.
 During Nicholas’ tenure, GameShadow switched from a subscription-based to a free service, implemented an advertising revenue model that saw revenues growing ten-fold, reached a million registered users and launched a social network for gamers.